Pay Traffic Ticket in MichiganPage OverviewSUMMARY: How to Pay a Michigan Traffic Ticket

 Pleading Guilty as a MI CDL Driver

-You must, by law, notify your employer of any moving violation.
+You must, by law, notify your employer of a conviction for a moving violation.
 This applies to all situations and all vehicles.
 Even if you're ticketed while driving your own car, you still must alert your employer.
-For more information on traffic violations and penalties, consult Michigan's Commercial Driver License manual.
+For more information on MI traffic violations and penalties, consult Michigan's Commercial Driver License manual.

 Pleading Not Guilty

 Regardless of how you plead, be sure to notify the court in a timely fashion.
-Depending on where you were ticketed, you'll be given a date (this will be indicated on your citation) for which you must reply by.
-If you fail to respond, a default judgment will be issued.
-The SOS may then add points to your driving record and/or suspend your driver's license.
+Depending on where you were ticketed, you'll be given a date (this will be indicated on your traffic citation) by which you must reply.
+If you fail to respond to your traffic ticket, a default judgment will be issued.
+The Michigan SOS may then add points to your driving record and/or suspend your MI driver's license.
 In some instances a bench warrant may even be issued for your arrest.

-You will pay the district court listed on your MI traffic ticket.
-Read the ticket's payment instructions carefully.
-Every step will be covered including how to pay, where to pay and when to pay.
-If you have any questions, call the court listed on the citation.
+Read the traffic ticket's payment instructions carefully.
+You will pay the district court listed on your Michigan traffic ticket.
+Every step will be covered, including how to pay, where to pay, and when to pay.
+If you have any questions, call the court listed on your MI traffic citation.

-If you cannot find your traffic ticket, read up on what to do in our Lost Traffic Ticket section.
+If you cannot find your traffic ticket, find out what to do by reading our Lost Traffic Ticket page.

-Currently only some courts allow online traffic ticket payments via a centralized payment system.
-Your citation will clearly state if paying online is available.
+Currently, only some courts allow online traffic ticket payments via a centralized payment system.
+Your traffic citation will clearly state if paying your ticket fines online is available.

-After paying your ticket, check your driving record for accuracy.
-Verify there are no unaccounted violations and/or points.
-Because an accumulation of violations on your record could cause driver's license suspension or an increase in your car insurance rates, you want to be certain the state's record is accurate.
+After paying your MI traffic ticket, check your driving record to verify there are no unaccounted traffic violations and/or points.
+Since an accumulation of violations on your Michigan driving record could cause a driver's license suspension or an increase in your car insurance rates, you want to be certain the state's record is accurate.